Rates of multi-partite entanglement transformations and applications in quantum networks

+Again, as in the tripartite case, the bound of Eq.~(\ref{eq:lower-bound}) can be generalized by interchanging the roles of Alice and different Bobs.

-We will now show that the ideas which led to lower bounds on conversion rates in the previous sections can also be used in this mixed-state scenario.
+\textbf{\emph{Generalization to multi-partite mixed states.}} We will now show that the ideas which led to lower bounds on conversion rates in the previous sections can also be used in this mixed-state scenario.
 We will demonstrate this on a specific example, considering the transformation

-where $\ket{\mathrm{GHZ}}=(\ket{0}^{\otimes N}+\ket{1}^{\otimes N})/\sqrt{2}$ denotes an $N$-partite GHZ state vector, and $\sigma$ is an arbitrary $N$-partite mixed state.
+where $\ket{\mathrm{GHZ}}=(\ket{0}^{\otimes N+1}+\ket{1}^{\otimes N+1})/\sqrt{2}$ denotes an $N+1$-partite GHZ state vector, and $\sigma=\sigma^{AB_1\ldots B_N}$ is an arbitrary $N+1$-partite mixed state.
 As we show in Appendix~\ref{sec:GHZ}, by using similar methods as in previous sections, we obtain a lower bound on the transformation rate,

-where $E_{\mathrm{c}}^{A|\overline{A}}$ denotes the entanglement cost \cite{EntCost} between Alice and the rest of the system, and the sum $\sum_{X\in \overline{AB}} S(\sigma^{X})$ is performed over all subsystems $X$ apart from Alice and Bob.
-Again, this bound can be further optimized by interchanging the roles of the parties.